 Dr. Allen Day, Ion Flux’s founder and CEO, began the company’s operations using Amazon Web Services (AWS) instead of a traditional storage and computing environment.
 Dr. Day explains that, “Given our aggressive development timelines and the very volatile need for large amounts of computing resources, we recognized that AWS was a great fit because we would not have to expend capital building physical computing infrastructure, and the operational costs of this infrastructure could also be eliminated.
 It was an easy decision to use AWS for all of our computing needs.”

-Amazon Elastic MapReduce is Ion Flux’s most important service within AWS.
-The company uses Amazon Elastic MapReduce to process large amounts of data in as many as ten to thirty node clusters launched in parallel for four to five hour intervals.
-Ion Flux uses Cascading, the third-party Java-based application from Concurrent, Inc., for managing jobs in Amazon Elastic MapReduce’s Hadoop framework.
-Amazon Elastic MapReduce will allow Ion Flux to instantly increase its processing resources beyond its current levels as the company grows.
+Amazon Elastic MapReduce (Amazon EMR) is Ion Flux’s most important service within AWS.
+The company uses Amazon EMR to process large amounts of data in as many as ten to thirty node clusters launched in parallel for four to five hour intervals.
+Ion Flux uses Cascading, the third-party Java-based application from Concurrent, Inc., for managing jobs in the Hadoop framework.
+Amazon EMR will allow Ion Flux to instantly increase its processing resources beyond its current levels as the company grows.

-In addition to Amazon Elastic MapReduce, Ion Flux relies on Amazon Simple Storage Service (Amazon S3) for incoming and outgoing client files as well as to host the sequencing pipeline associated with the company’s processing in Amazon Elastic MapReduce.
+In addition to Amazon EMR, Ion Flux relies on Amazon Simple Storage Service (Amazon S3) for incoming and outgoing client files as well as to host the sequencing pipeline associated with the company’s processing in Amazon Elastic MapReduce.